-Unleashing the power of AI: improved efficiency, enhanced CX, empowered EX Organizations embrace the transformative potential of AI automation, as it delivers many benefits, including improvements to:
+Unleashing the power of AI: improved efficiency, enhanced CX, empowered EX

+Organizations embrace the transformative potential of AI automation, as it delivers many benefits, including improvements to:

-Nearly 71% of organizations report that robotic solutions are meeting or exceeding their expectations and improving their CX, operational efficiency and productivity, while 60% state the same about the slightly less mature AI automation solutions.
+Nearly 71% of organizations report that robotic solutions are meeting or exceeding their expectations and improving their CX, operational efficiency and productivity, while 61% state the same about the slightly less mature AI automation solutions.

 In particular, regarding the use of AI:

-- 38% report improved efficiency (for example, through the automation of core business processes) - 34% say they have improved their CX - 31% report better EX (for example, due to the automation of mundane tasks) While AI may have more obvious use cases in CX than in EX at present, it can also be used, for example, to understand how employees interact with each other.
-When one employee is struggling with a task, it can proactively suggest other staff members who have the expertise to assist, or even send an automated query to those staff members.
+- 38% report improved efficiency (for example, through the automation of core business processes) - 34% say they have improved their CX - 31% report better EX (for example, due to the automation of mundane tasks)

+those staff members.

-Top benefits of AI use, by business area The key benefits of AI to operational CX teams are improved EX, CX and business insights.
+Top benefits of AI use, by business area

+The key benefits of AI to operational CX teams are improved EX, CX and business insights.
 HR leaders see the benefits as being efficiency, speed and improved compliance/process adherence.

-Top benefits of AI by business area CEO COO/CCO /CXO/CSO CIO/CTO CHRO CDO СМО Improved efficiency 1 4 📕 1 1 👄 1 👄 2 📕 Improved customer experience 2 2 2 4 📕 2 3 📕 Business insights 3 3 3 5 📕 8 🖡 1 Improved employee experience 4 1 5 📕 6 🖡 3 🕇 5 📕 Increased speed of contact resolution 5 6 📕 4 2 10 🖡 4 🕇 Improved compliance/process adherence 6 5 🕇 8 🖡 3 6 7 📕 80% of operations managers say AI and automation are making a significant impact on removing drudgery from agent interactions.
-The majority say digital contact channels mostly offer the same and/or better CX than human-led interactions.
+Top benefits of AI by business area CEO COO/CCO/ CXO/CSO CIO/CTO CHRO CDO СМО Improved efficiency 1 4 → 1 → 1 → 1 2 Improved customer experience 2 → 2 → 2 4 → 2 3 Business insight 3 → 3 → 3 5 8 1 Improved employee experience 4 1 5 6 1 3 5 Increased speed of contract resolution 5 6 1 4 1 2 1 0 1 4 Improved compliance/process adherence 6 5 8 1 3 → 6 1 7

-Customer trust in AI is rising These gains are made in an environment where customers are increasingly familiar with AI, which means they have more trust in this transformative technology.
+Customer trust in AI is rising

+These gains are made in an environment where customers are increasingly familiar with AI, which means they have more trust in this transformative technology.

 Our research shows that since 2020, there have been drops in customer resistance to automation, while the design of user experiences in this area has improved.

-However, there has been a small increase in Al-related ethics and discrimination concerns - understandable at a time when these concerns are being discussed by governments the world over as powerful AI tools like ChatGPT rise in popularity.
+However, there has been a small increase in AI-related ethics and discrimination concerns - understandable at a time when these concerns are being discussed by governments the world over as powerful AI tools like ChatGPT rise in popularity.